mozilla/version-control-tools/autoland/README.md

 tree, revision, destination and try_syntax fields match what was passed in the initial request.
 The landed field is true if the patch was successfully landed and false otherwise.
-The result field has the SHA1 of the new revision if the patch was successfully landed, and an error message otherwise.
+The result field has the SHA1 of the new revision if the patch was successfully landed, otherwise, the error_msg field will contain an error message.

 A status API is also provided under autoland/request/<id> which allows for the status of a request to be queried.
 The json structure returned looks like the